burraaook/single-cycle-mips-processor/README.md

 - Instructions are 32 bits long, register contents are 16 bits long.
 - Data memory holds 2^16 words of data.
 - Instruction memory holds 1024 instructions.
+- Detailed explanation of the design can be found in the doc file.

 ## Testing
 1- Open QAR